LennartHennigs/ESPRotary/README.md

 It allows you to use callback functions to be notified when the rotary encoder position changes.
 This will reduce and simplify your source code significantly.
 Tested with Arduino and ESP8266.
+Some of the code based on the library by PJRC (https://www.pjrc.com/teensy/td_libs_Encoder.html).

 How to Use
 ----------